 A Public Safety Verification is a check routinely used by businesses in regulated sectors.
 It is equally as important for companies where the prospective employee might be involved in the handling of money, client accounts or sensitive information.
-For example, if you work within a regulated industry such as finance, ensure that your screening programme includes Public Safety Verifications as there may be financial penalties and possible imprisonment for hiring individuals listed on sanctions lists.
+For example, if you work within a regulated industry such as finance, ensure that your screening programmed includes Public Safety Verifications as there may be financial penalties and possible imprisonment for hiring individuals listed on sanctions lists.
 When it comes to corporate responsibility, it is important that these checks are undertaken to a sufficient degree to protect a company’s public reputation.
 When outsourcing to a third party, always ask which databases the candidate will be screened against.
 Not only do the people on these lists pose a serious risk to your company and employees, but they may also be more likely to be persuaded or even blackmailed into misconduct or fraud.

 Complying with International Standards

-Sterling’s Public Safety Verification accesses a comprehensive database of individuals and groups that are recognised threats and can be requested to comply with industry regulations.
-By screening candidates against a database containing over 400 different sources in the UK, EU and internationally, Sterling runs reports to uncover individuals who have been identified as being involved in or having links to terrorism, money laundering or other serious organised crimes.
+Sterling’s Public Safety Verification accesses a comprehensive database of individuals and groups that are recognized threats and can be requested to comply with industry regulations.
+By screening candidates against a database containing over 400 different sources in the UK, EU and internationally, Sterling runs reports to uncover individuals who have been identified as being involved in or having links to terrorism, money laundering or other serious organized crimes.

-An employment background check provides a detailed look at a new hire, giving organisations the insight they need to make an informed hiring decision.
+An employment background check provides a detailed look at a new hire, giving organizations the insight they need to make an informed hiring decision.
 Sterling published “Background Screening in the UK-Best Practices to Make Informed Hiring Decisions” to look at nine of the most common pre-employment checks in the UK, including Public Safety Verifications.
-The eBook details what each check entails, explains why employers conduct each check and provides some practical considerations that may improve a company’s background screening programme.
+The eBook details what each check entails, explains why employers conduct each check and provides some practical considerations that may improve a company’s background screening programmed.

-Each organisation is unique and requires unique solutions for their hiring process.
+Each organization is unique and requires unique solutions for their hiring process.
 There are many types of background screening checks from criminal record checks to education and employment verifications to social media screening.
 Each type of check has specific practical consideration and compliance matters that must be followed.
-Download a complimentary copy of our “Background Screening in the UK-Best Practices to Make Informed Hiring Decisions” eBook to find out more about the types of background screening – from criminal record checks to social media screening – in the UK.
+Download a complimentary copy of our “Background Checks in the UK-Best Practices to Make Informed Hiring Decisions” eBook to find out more about the types of background screening – from criminal record checks to social media screening – in the UK.